ryantd42/NY-Legislative-Git/2023/A2806B-2023/bill.md

- Introduced  by  M.  of  A.  RAJKUMAR,  ALVAREZ,  REYES  -- read once and referred to the Committee on Transportation --  committee  discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee
+ Introduced  by  M.  of  A.  RAJKUMAR,  ALVAREZ,  REYES  -- read once and referred to the Committee on Transportation --  committee  discharged, bill  amended,  ordered  reprinted  as amended and recommitted to said committee -- again  reported  from  said  committee  with  amendments, ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the transportation law, in relation to requiring certain for-hire vehicles to install  and  maintain  an  interior  rear-facing video camera
+ AN  ACT  to  amend  the  administrative code of the city of New York, in relation to requiring certain for-hire vehicles to install  and  main- tain an interior rear-facing video camera

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
-Section 140 of the transportation law is amended by  adding a new subdivision 11 to read as follows:
+Subdivision c of section 19-508 of the administrative  code of  the  city of New York is relettered subdivision d and a new subdivi- sion c is added to read as follows:
-  11. A.  ALL  COMMERCIAL MOTOR VEHICLES THAT TRANSPORT PASSENGERS FOR- HIRE WITH A SEATING CAPACITY OF SIX PASSENGERS OR LESS IN A CITY WITH  A POPULATION OF ONE MILLION OR MORE, EXCEPT FOR A BLACK CAR, LIMOUSINE, OR LUXURY  LIMOUSINE,  AS  SUCH  TERMS ARE DEFINED IN SECTION 19-502 OF THE ADMINISTRATIVE CODE OF THE CITY OF NEW YORK, OR AS OTHERWISE DEFINED  IN LOCAL  LAW,  SHALL BE REQUIRED TO INSTALL AND MAINTAIN AN INTERIOR REAR- FACING VIDEO CAMERA.
-SUCH VIDEO CAMERA SHALL BE RECORDING AT  ALL  TIMES THE  VEHICLE  IS  BEING OPERATED FOR THE PURPOSE OF FOR-HIRE TRANSPORTA- TION, AND AT MINIMUM SHALL:
+  C. THE COMMISSION SHALL  REQUIRE  FOR-HIRE  VEHICLES  WITH  A  SEATING CAPACITY  OF SIX PASSENGERS OR LESS THAT ARE DISPATCHED BY A LIVERY BASE STATION, OTHER THAN HIGH-VOLUME FOR-HIRE SERVICES, TO INSTALL AND  MAIN- TAIN  AN  INTERIOR  REAR-FACING VIDEO CAMERA.
+THIS REQUIREMENT SHALL NOT LIMIT THE BRAND OR PROVIDER OF VIDEO CAMERAS WHICH CAN  BE  UTILIZED  TO COMPLY  WITH  THIS PARAGRAPH.
+PROVIDED FURTHER THAT THE INSTALLATION AND USE OF A FRONT-FACING  CAMERA  IS  PERMITTED  AS  LONG  AS  THE  MINIMUM REQUIREMENTS  SET FORTH BELOW ARE MET, AND SO LONG AS THE FOR-HIRE VEHI- CLE OWNER'S MOTOR VEHICLE INSURANCE PROVIDER  HAS  ACCESS  TO  THE  DATA RECORDED  BY SUCH CAMERA UNLESS SPECIFICALLY EXEMPTED BY LAW.
+SUCH VIDEO CAMERA SHALL BE RECORDING AT ALL TIMES THE VEHICLE IS  PROVIDING  TRANS- PORTATION FOR HIRE, AND AT MINIMUM SHALL:
-  (I) CAPTURE AND RECORD ANY OPERATOR OR PASSENGER WHO ENTERS  OR  EXITS THE VEHICLE;
+  1. CAPTURE  AND  RECORD ANY OPERATOR OR PASSENGER WHO ENTERS OR EXITS THE VEHICLE;
-  (II)  STORE,  AT  A MINIMUM, THE SIXTY MOST RECENT HOURS OF OPERATION;
+  2. STORE, AT A MINIMUM, THE SIXTY MOST RECENT HOURS OF OPERATION; AND
- AND
-  (III) HAVE THE ABILITY TO TRANSMIT DATA OR OTHERWISE PROVIDE ACCESS TO LOCAL LAW ENFORCEMENT AND  THE  LOCAL  REGULATORY  AUTHORITY  WHICH  HAS LICENSED THE MOTOR VEHICLE FOR FOR-HIRE TRANSPORTATION SERVICES.
+  3. HAVE THE ABILITY TO TRANSMIT DATA OR OTHERWISE  PROVIDE  ACCESS  TO LOCAL LAW ENFORCEMENT AND THE COMMISSION.
-  B.  THE  REQUIREMENT SET FORTH IN THIS SUBDIVISION SHALL NOT LIMIT THE BRAND OR PROVIDER OF VIDEO CAMERAS WHICH CAN BE UTILIZED TO COMPLY  WITH THIS  SUBDIVISION.
-RATHER,  ANY  COMMERCIAL VIDEO CAMERA THAT MEETS THE

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02618-02-3
- A. 2806--A  2

- MINIMUM REQUIREMENTS OF THIS SUBDIVISION SHALL BE CONSIDERED AS  COMPLY- ING WITH THIS SUBDIVISION.
-  C.  THE  REQUIREMENT SET FORTH IN THIS SUBDIVISION SHALL SUPERSEDE ANY LOCAL REGULATION IN A CITY WITH A POPULATION OF ONE MILLION OR  MORE  OF VIDEO  CAMERAS  INSTALLED  IN  COMMERCIAL  MOTOR VEHICLES ENGAGED IN THE FOR-HIRE TRANSPORT OF PASSENGERS.
   §  2.
 This  act shall take effect on the ninetieth day after it shall have become a law.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD02618-05-3